powersync-ja/powersync-kotlin/demos/supabase-todolist/README.md

 # PowerSync + Supabase Kotlin Multiplatform Demo: Todo List App

-*** This demo app is a work in progress.
-It can be run, but certain functionality does not yet work. ***

 It is a simple to-do list application demonstrating use of the PowerSync Kotlin Mutiplatform SDK together with [Supabase](https://supabase.com/) in a basic Kotlin Multiplatform Compose App.